Khaleda Zia: Second premiership (2001–2006)

-On 29 October 2006, Zia's term in office ended.
-In accordance with the constitution, a caretaker government would manage the 90-day interim before general elections.
-On the eve of the last day, rioting broke out on the streets of central Dhaka due to uncertainty over who would become chief advisor (head of the Caretaker Government of Bangladesh).
+Post-premiership (2006–2025)

+Political crisis and military intervention

+After Zia's term ended on 29 October 2006, serious dispute emerged over the selection of the chief adviser (head of the caretaker government).
 Under the constitution, the immediate past chief justice was to be appointed.
 However, Chief Justice Khondokar Mahmud Hasan (K M Hasan) declined the position.
-President Iajuddin Ahmed, as provided for in the constitution, assumed power as Chief Advisor on 29 October 2006.
-He tried to arrange elections and bring all political parties to the table during months of violence; 40 people were killed and hundreds injured in the first month after the government's resignation in November 2006.
+On the eve of the last day, rioting broke out on the streets of central Dhaka.
+40 people were killed and hundreds injured in the first month after the government's resignation in November 2006.

-Mukhlesur Rahman Chowdhury, the presidential advisor, met with Zia and Sheikh Hasina and other political parties to try to resolve issues and schedule elections.
-Negotiations continued against a backdrop of political bickering, protests and polarisation that threatened the economy.
+President Iajuddin Ahmed, as provided for in the constitution, assumed power as Chief Adviser on 29 October 2006.
+He tried to arrange elections and bring all political parties to the table.
+Mukhlesur Rahman Chowdhury, the presidential adviser, met with Zia and Hasina, and other political parties to try to resolve issues and schedule elections.
 Officially on 26 December 2006, all political parties joined the planned 22 January 2007 elections.
 The Awami League pulled out at the last minute, and in January, the military intervened to back the caretaker government for a longer interim period.
 It held power until holding general elections in December 2008.